braze-inc/braze-docs/_docs/_home/content_management.md

 # Content management

 > This is an overview of how content is managed on Braze Docs.
-For a walkthrough on a specific topic, choose its related page from the section navigation.
+To learn more about a specific topic, choose the related page in the navigation.

 ## Methodology